-- 1. Prepare a chlorine solution using 1 gallon of water and 1/4 cup of household bleach (sodium hypochlorite solution).
+- 1. Prepare a chlorine solution using 1 gallon of water and 1/4 cup of household chlorine bleach (sodium hypochlorite solution).
 With tank empty, pour chlorine solution into the tank.
 Use 1 gallon solution for each 15 gallons of tank capacity.
-This procedure will result in a residual chlorine concentration of 50 ppm in the water system.
-(If a 100 ppm concentration is required as discussed in step 4, use 1/2 cup of household bleach with 1 gallon of water to prepare the chlorine solution.
-One gallon of the solution should be used for each 15 gallons of tank capacity.) - 2.
-Complete filling of tank with fresh water.
+This procedure will result in a residual chlorine concentration of 50 ppm in the water system. - If a 100 ppm concentration is desired as discussed in step 4, use 1/2 cup of household bleach with 1 gallon of water to prepare the chlorine solution.
+One gallon of this solution should be used for each 15 gallons of tank capacity. - 2.
+Complete filling of tank with fresh water. - 3.
+Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
+Do not forget the hot water faucets.

-- 3. Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
-Do not forget the hot water faucets. - 4.
-Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
+- 4. Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
 (If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour.) - 5.
 Drain the water tank and refill with fresh water. - 6.
 Open each faucet again and run fresh water to flush chlorinated water from the lines.
 Run the water until there is no odor of chlorine detected in the water discharged.
 Do not forget the hot water faucets.
-(It may take some time to flush the water heater with clean water.) - 7.
-Water system disinfection procedure is done.